 In short, Birmingham not only seems to have avoided the impact of Brexit when it comes to property prices and development projects, but to be on a trajectory that defies it all together.
 What are the secrets to Birmingham’s success?
 How can other cities follow suit, in maintaining a stable, constantly emerging property market, in such a volatile economic and political environment?

-It is true that Birmingham’s residential property spectrum has broadened in post-referendum years, with continuing price growth fuelled by new residential developments both in and outside the city centre.
+Birmingham’s residential property spectrum has indeed broadened in post-referendum years, with continuing price growth fuelled by new residential developments both in and outside the city centre.
 This advancement has been aided by the fact that residential properties in Birmingham are reasonably priced, at least when compared with London, encouraging a large number of people to make Birmingham their new home.
 Birmingham’s population has also grown consistently over the past 8 years, with it now being one of the most youth-populated cities in Europe (ONS).

 But a steady, incremental increase in residential property prices is not how Birmingham has managed to overcome the market effects of the referendum, nor remain one of the most competitive cities for property developments.
 Rather, Birmingham’s secret lies with heavy investment in projects that are yielding a large turnover.

 Birmingham has always been attractive to investors in post-war Britain.
-From the 60s development of the (then) architecturally cutting-edge Bullring and Rotunda, to John Madin’s courageous brutalist projects such as the reversed-ziggurat Library, Birmingham has invited investment of the sort.
-While these large-scale projects costed significant spending excess, they were intended to act as a sponge for investors and businesses that wanted to trade in Birmingham and develop its economy.
+From the 60s development of the (then) architecturally cutting-edge Bullring and Rotunda to John Madin’s courageous brutalist projects such as the reversed-ziggurat Library, Birmingham has invited investment of the sort.
+While these large-scale projects costed significant spending excess, they were intended to act as a sponge for investors and businesses that wanted to trade in Birmingham and develop their economy.